 Answer by Diane Eager

 Bonobos, Pan paniscus, are a type of chimpanzee, sometimes referred to as pygmy chimpanzees or rainforest chimpanzees, who live in swampy rainforest regions near the Zaire River in central Africa.
 They are smaller than the common chimpanzee Pan troglodytes, and their limb and body proportions are slightly different, giving them a lower centre of gravity, which does make it easier for them to stand upright.
 They are very agile in trees, and can walk upright along large branches, but not by balancing as a tight rope walker does, but by using their arms to grasp other branches to steady themselves.
-However, despite claims that they stand and walk upright all the time, like their larger cousin the common chimpanzees, their main way of getting around on the ground is by knuckle walking, a four-limbed gait that uses their long arms to support their body weight.
+However, despite claims that they stand and walk upright all the time, their main way of getting around on the ground is by knuckle walking, a four-limbed gait that uses their long arms to support their body weight.
 When moving along the ground their gait varies, and they will switch from walking on all four limbs to walking on two limbs, and back again.
 Sometimes they even walk in “tripedal” mode, using both legs and one arm, especially when carrying something in the remaining hand.

-So the simple answer to the “upright walking monkey” claim that has reached the status of Urban Myth due to widespread viewing of a short 20 second TV documentary clip, and as one famous TV pair are good at saying … this myth is busted!
+So the simple answer to the “upright walking ape” claim that has reached the status of Urban Myth due to widespread viewing of a short 20 second TV documentary clip, and as one famous TV pair are good at saying … this myth is busted!